What’s more important?

 If your marketing campaigns aren’t delivering an ROI, they’re worthless.

-SEO and content marketing are no exception.
+SEO and content marketing are no exceptions.

 The issue for many businesses is that they don’t quite understand what it takes to get an ROI from content marketing and SEO.

 We know it’s easy to get a bit overwhelmed or downright confused with all the different information out there.

 1. Get ranked on the first page of Google and other search engines for your business’s most valuable keywords.